(Disclosure: Some of the links below may be affiliate links)

 There are so many options for funds today.
 You should never pay a load fee anymore.

-A loan is some amount of money that someone lends to a particular or a company.
+A loan is money someone lends to a private person or a company.

-People invest in loans to get regular interests (passive income).
+People invest in loans to get regular interest (passive income).
 And you can have some interesting returns depending on the loans you are using.
 However, there are risks.
-If the borrower defaults, you are likely never to see your money again.
+If the borrower defaults, you will likely never see your money again.

 A bond is a loan.
 And so is a mortgage.

-The Market Capitalization of a company is the value of all the shares of the stock of the company.
-This metric is generally used by index funds to weigh company by size.
+The Market Capitalization of a company is the value of all the shares of the company’s stock.
+This metric is generally used by index funds to weigh companies by size.